Achan81/sei-project-02/README.md

 ### Planning:
 After being randomly paired into a breakout room for this project briefing, our initial thought process was to spend 10 minutes each researching existing free to use API’s that were interesting for both Harry and myself.
 We found that many available API’s were not free, or were for limited use which was unfortunate but understandable.
 <br></br>
-We found on a 3rd party free SuperHero API (731 individual characters) which we felt was inline with our interests. [**SuperHero API**](https://akabab.github.io/superhero-api/api// "here") (Featuring multiple universes SuperHeroes open-source REST API)
+We found on a 3rd party free SuperHero API (731 individual characters) which we felt was inline with our interests. [**SuperHero API**](https://akabab.github.io/superhero-api/api// "here") (Featuring multiple universes SuperHeroes open-source REST API).

 * We then studied the key deliverables needed for this project:
   * App to have multiple components (Index & Detail Show cards)